aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/save-in-the-idpf-epub-document-format-overview/_index.md

 title: Save in the IDPF EPUB Document Format Overview – Aspose.Words for Java
 articleTitle: Save in the IDPF EPUB Document Format Overview
 linktitle: Save in the IDPF EPUB Document Format Overview
-description: "Export to EPUB format using different saving features."
+description: "Export to EPUB format using different saving features in Java."
 type: docs
 weight: 90
 url: /java/save-in-the-idpf-epub-document-format-overview/